Sebastopol, California: Gravenstein era, incorporation and 1906 earthquake

+The Enmanji Japanese Buddhist Temple was dedicated in 1934.
+Originally built by the Manchurian Railroad Company and exhibited in the Chicago World's Fair of 1933, the Kamakura-style temple was dismantled and shipped to Sebastopol, where it was reconstructed without the use of nails.

 In the second half of the 20th century, the apple industry struggled to compete with other apple-producing regions and gradually declined in economic significance.
-With greater personal mobility and the rise of larger shopping centers in other Sonoma County communities, many residents now often commute to work and shop in the neighboring towns of Rohnert Park or Santa Rosa, while Sebastopol maintains its small-town charm.
+With greater personal mobility and the rise of larger shopping centers in other Sonoma County communities, many residents now often commute to work and shop in the neighboring towns, and a majority of local vehicle trips end in Santa Rosa.

+Railways and highways

-It is often incorrectly claimed that Sebastopol was the last town in Northern California to have working railroad trains on Main Street.
-The tracks were removed in the late 1980s.
+Sebastopol once had working railroad trains on Main Street, and the tracks were removed in the late 1980s.
 Passenger service had ceased in the 1930s, and regular freight service ended in the late 1970s.
 This was documented by Analy High School students in a 1979 video Our Train Down Main: a History of the Petaluma and Santa Rosa Railroad.
 The canneries and apple-processing plant are gone from downtown, and vineyards and housing developments have replaced many apple orchards, reducing the demand for freight service.
+The region's last remaining apple processing plant, Manzana Products, announced in 2024 that they would relocate operations to the Yakima Valley of Washington by early 2026.